 A very popular sleeping position for my little ones!
 I can never quite understand how such a little person can manage to take up quite so much room in a bed.
 I swear their arms and legs somehow grow a little during the night and then return to their normal size in the morning.
 It’s amazing how quickly you do learn to sleep on a tiny amount of bed though!

 Another good one for making sure that Mummy and Daddy both have minimum bed-space – just lie horizontally between them.
 And stretch…!

 6) Kiss my…

 Ah the joys of having a small person’s bottom shoved right in your face when you’re trying to sleep.
 Usually saved for the moment when they’re just about to fill their nappy so as to give you the best experience of this one!

 The one where they just decide to throw themselves across your face almost suffocating you in the process.

 That moment when you reach out to put your arm around your little one who’s snuggled against you – only to find they’re not there.
 The split-second of panic before you realise that they’ve just worked their way down to the bottom of the bed, and are wrapped around your legs with their head by your feet.

 The sensation of small feet being scraped up and down your shin bone is really not the most pleasant feeling.
 Thank goodness this is another one where Daddy is usually the preferred target.

 10) There were four in the bed…

 Once you add a second child into the mix, sleeping on a miniscule amount of bed becomes the norm.
-75% of the bedspace has now been commandeered by the children with Mummy and Daddy granted the remaining 25% (if you’re lucky).
+At least 75% of the bed space has now been commandeered by the children.
+Mummy and Daddy now only get a quarter of it – if they’re lucky!
 A kingsize bed is really your only chance of having a reasonable amount of space to sleep in.
 On the plus side though, you are now practically capable of sleeping on a tightrope with a small child lying across various bits of you.